Program overview

 • Electrical Engineer: Design and develop electrical systems and components for various applications.

-• Control Systems Engineer: Focus on designing and implementing control systems for industrial processes.
+• Control and Instrumentation Engineer: Focus on the design and implementation of control systems and instrumentation for industrial processes.

 These roles highlight the diverse opportunities available to graduates, allowing them to make significant contributions to the engineering field and society as a whole.